Call 24/7 (920) 222-2222

 To legally operate a motorcycle, a rider must:

-Additionally, riders must obtain appropriate insurance and be capable of showing proof when requested by law enforcement officers, as per the Wisconsin Financial Responsibility Law.
+Additionally, riders must obtain appropriate insurance and be able to show proof when requested by law enforcement officers, as per the Wisconsin Financial Responsibility Law.

-The Wisconsin Department of Transportation (WIDOT) outlines the following minimum liability coverage requirements for all motorists, including motorcycle riders:
+The Wisconsin Department of Transportation (WisDOT) outlines the following minimum liability coverage requirements for all motorists, including motorcycle riders:

 Optional Insurance Additions to Consider

-Although Wisconsin requires all motorcycle riders to have bodily injury and property damage insurance, the types of insurance coverage mentioned in the legal minimums only protect your liability in an accident.
-In other words, your motorcycle is not covered by the legal minimum coverage.
+Although Wisconsin requires all motorcycle riders to have bodily injury and property damage insurance, the types of insurance coverage legally required only protect you from personal liability in an accident.
+In other words, your own motorcycle and injuries are not covered by the legal minimum coverage.

 Consequently, new Wisconsin riders are often strongly recommended to seek an insurance policy with collision and comprehensive coverage.
 If you are an experienced rider with a custom bike, consider custom parts and equipment (CPE) coverage.
-Other additions include underinsured motorists coverage and medical payments coverage.
+Other available coverages include underinsured motorist coverage and medical payments coverage.

 Here’s what each type can do for you.

-• Underinsured motorist (UIM) coverage: Not to be confused with uninsured motorist (UM) coverage.
-A UIM insurance policy is designed to increase your protection if an at-fault party has the legal minimum insurance but does not have enough to cover 100% of your damages.
+• Underinsured Motorist (UIM) Coverage: Not to be confused with uninsured motorist (UM) coverage, a UIM insurance policy is designed to increase your available compensation by collecting from your own coverage if the at-fault party has the legal minimum insurance but does not have enough to cover 100% of your damages through their own policy.

 How Is Liability Determined in Wisconsin?